mk270/whitakers-words/programme.md

     WRITE_UNKNOWNS_TO_FILE_HELP
        This option instructs the program to Write all unresolved words to a UNKNOWNS file named  WORD.UNK
-       With this option on , the file of unknowns is written, even though the main Output contains both known and unknown (unresolved) words.
+       With this option on, the file of unknowns is written, even though the main Output contains both known and unknown (unresolved) words.
        One may wish to save the unknowns for later analysis, testing, or to form the basis for dictionary additions.
 When this option is turned